saikumar2616/dbt-course/README.md

     dbt run --select fct_reviews --> Fails bcoz schema changed and we have earlier set "on_schema_change = 'fail'"

     dbt run --select fct_reviews --full-refresh

+## Documentation

+smiple documenattion is by using description tags.

+used to generate the model diagrams, HTMl overviews etc

+    dbt docs generate  ---> Generates a json saying "Catalog written to /workspaces/dbt-course/airbnb/target/catalog.json"

+Execute a documentation server to view on a HTML page:

+    dbt docs serve

+1. more sophisticated marddown page: using docs.md file
+2. Redesign the overview page : using overview.md file with additional image file stored in s3
+3. How to include own assests like images into documentation: assets folder and overview.md file

+DAG gets generated and is accessible in the bottom right corner.

+    dbt run --select src_hosts+